-With so much potentially going on, a weakened immune system can get overrun and worn out, and it's not pretty.
-When that happens it becomes deficient (immunodeficient) – it won’t respond well enough or stand up to the incoming threats.
+With so much potentially going on, a weakened immune system can/will get overrun and worn out, and it's not pretty.
+When that happens it becomes deficient (immunodeficient) – it won’t respond well enough or stand up to any incoming threats.
 With all this in mind, we need to help the immune system in as many ways as possible – it's not about just ramping up the killer cells, it’s all got to work in harmony like clockwork.
 There’s that balance word again.

 The immune system needs fuel, and orderly instructions, to operate properly, to work as an efficient balanced system.
 This covers everything from hormone balancing to liver detoxing, from making sure the lymphatic system is draining and the eliminatory organs are operating, not to mention maximising cellular respiration to create a healthy environment for those essential killer-army white cells to stay energised and do their job.

-Our role is to firstly recognise that there's a serious case of chronic stress going on, and do something about it, part of which is very much helping restore the whole immune system strong enough to adapt to all situations.
+Our role is to firstly recognise that there's a serious case of chronic stress going on, and do something about it, part of which is very much helping restore the whole immune system to adapt to all situations.
 So how do we do this?
-Simple - we've got to fix the cells to get well with the Alleviate, Detox &Fortify programme again.
-Alleviate the symptoms, Detox the toxins and acid out, Fortify with nutrients.
+Simple - we've got to fix the cells to get well with the Alleviate, Detox &Fortify programme again - alleviate the symptoms, clear out the toxins and acidity, and fortify with nutrients.
 And for this we need micronutrients in order to fix those cells.

-See our Stress page in Equine Herbal Nutrition by Category for the full story on Stress.
+See our Stress page for the full Stress story.